TaoDFang/PPI_Prediction_byCoevolution/README.md

 singularity pull --arch amd64 library://tfang/base/py38_notebook:latest
 ```

-The data needed to run notebooks can either be from the last step that is generated from scratch (This could take months depending on the available computational resource) \
+The data needed to run the otebooks can either be from the last step that is generated from scratch (This could take months depending on the available computational resource) \
 Alternatively the final cached results can be downloaded from Zenodo at: https://zenodo.org/record/8429824

-To run notebooks,go to folder PPI_Prediction_byCoevolution/notebooks and start the singularity container by:
+To run the otebooks,go to folder PPI_Prediction_byCoevolution/notebooks and start the singularity container by:
 ```
 singularity shell py38_notebook.sif
 ```